Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Related Work

 \section{Related Work}

-Early work on collaborative object transportation started in 1996.
-A virtual linkage model \cite{1996_khatib} represents the collaborative manipulation systems.
+Early work on collaborative object transportation \cite{1996_khatib} was started in 1996.
+A virtual linkage model represents the collaborative manipulation systems.
 It generates closed-chain constraints \cite{2023_Xu} between the object and the manipulators for motion synchronization and coordination.
-Multi-MMR cooperative manipulation and transportation of an object comprises of the centralized \cite{2013_Erhart}, decentralized \cite{2016_Petitti,2018_Culbertson,2018_Verginis} and distributed \cite{2017_Dai,2018_Marino,2020_Ren} cooperative control scheme.
+Multi-MMR cooperative manipulation and transportation of an object comprises the centralized \cite{2013_Erhart}, decentralized \cite{2016_Petitti,2018_Culbertson,2018_Verginis}, and distributed \cite{2017_Dai,2018_Marino,2020_Ren} cooperative control scheme.

-Calculus of variation-based navigation method \cite{1997_Desai} demonstrated collision-free motion planning in the presence of static obstacles for a two MMRs system.
-The variational-based method does not scale well with more numbers of MMRs and is inadequate to solve generalized motion planning problems.
-Dipolar Inverse Lyapunov Functions (DILFs), combined with the potential field-based navigation function \cite{2003_Tanner}, find collision-free motion in static environments for deformable material transportation by multiple MMRs with meager control over the formation.
-The non-holonomic passive decomposition method \cite{2013_Yang} splits robots' motion into three components: formation shape, object transportation, and internal motions, and utilizes internal motions for static obstacle avoidance.
+Calculus of variation-based navigation method \cite{1997_Desai} demonstrated collision-free motion planning for static obstacles avoidance for a two MMRs system.
+The variational-based method does not scale well with more numbers of MMRs.
+Dipolar Inverse Lyapunov Functions, combined with the potential field-based navigation function \cite{2003_Tanner}, find collision-free motion in static environments for deformable material transportation by multiple MMRs with meager control over the formation.
+The non-holonomic passive decomposition method \cite{2013_Yang} splits robots' motion into formation shape, object transportation, and internal motion.
+It utilizes internal motions for static obstacle avoidance.
 The method does not incorporate the kinematic and dynamic constraints of the MMRs.

-Constrained optimization-based methods \cite{2017_AlonsoMora} for trajectory planning in dynamic environments use obstacle-free regions around the formation in the position-time space and optimize for the object's pose to contain the robots in that region.
-These methods could only plan a collision-free trajectory when the planning horizon is adequately long and the poses of the robots in the current or the target formation are outside the position-time embedded obstacle-free convex region.
+Constrained optimization-based methods \cite{2017_AlonsoMora} for trajectory planning for dynamic environments use obstacle-free regions around the formation in the position-time space and optimize the object's pose to contain the robots in that region.
+These methods could only plan a collision-free trajectory when the planning horizon is adequately long, and the poses of the robots in the current or the target formation are inside the position-time embedded obstacle-free convex region.
 A geometric path planning approach was proposed \cite{2018_Cao, 2017_Jiao} for multiple MMRs transporting an object for static obstacle avoidance.
 A rectangular passageway-based approach \cite{2018_Cao} is used to find the optimal system width and moving direction in the static obstacle-free area.
-However, these methods do not incorporate motion constraints and optimality guarantees.
+However, these above methods do not incorporate motion constraints and optimality guarantees.